Erb's Palsy Compensation

 How JMW Can Help

-JMW is experienced in all types of Erb's palsy compensation claims and our solicitors are members of the specialist Law Society panel of medical negligence experts and the Action against Medical Accidents (AvMA) solicitor panel.
+JMW is experienced in all types of Erb's palsy compensation claims, and our medical negligence claims team is led by Eddie Jones, who is a recognised expert in child injury compensation in the UK.
+Our solicitors are members of the specialist Law Society panel of medical negligence experts and the Action against Medical Accidents (AvMA) solicitor panel.

 We give free advice either personally or on the telephone to find out whether we will be able to take your case on and, if after talking to us you decide not to take matters further, you are under no obligation to do so.